-This article highlights about gun ownership in Kenya and factors that may lead to revocation of your license.
+This article highlights how to be a licensed gun holder in Kenya and factors that may lead to the revocation of your license.

 First, handguns in Kenya are legally sold between Ksh 100,000 – Ksh 300,000 while shotguns can cost you from Ksh 160,000 – Ksh 350,000…quite an amount there.